 In June 2015, City Council directed staff to continue enforcement of the City's existing zoning regulations prohibiting all short-term residential rentals, unless properly permitted.

 Between June and December 2015, staff and decision-makers explored options to allow and regulate home sharing operations in areas where residential uses are allowed.
 On December 8, 2015, City Council voted to forego further development of such an ordinance.
 As a result, all short-term residential rentals remain prohibited in the City, unless they receive proper land use approvals and permits, as necessary.

 Regulation of Legally Permitted Short-term Rentals

-Vacation rentals and home sharing operations are "hotels" and considered a non-residential use for zoning purposes.
+Short-term Vacation rentals and home sharing operations are "hotels" and considered a non-residential use for zoning purposes.
 As such, if all required approvals are obtained, they may only legally operate in zones that allow hotels.
 The map below depicts the zones in which short-term vacation rentals and home sharing operations may be allowed, subject to compliance with all applicable regulations.

-Due to many unique factors and site-specific limitations involved in converting existing residential units to vacation rentals, a Planner Consultation is required to obtain detailed procedural information for a site, after you have confirmed that the use is allowed in the zone.
+Due to many unique factors and site-specific limitations involved in converting existing residential units to short-term vacation rentals, a Planner Consultation is required to obtain detailed procedural information for a site, after you have confirmed that the use is allowed in the zone.
 To view information that generally describes the steps required to legally permit and operate a short-term vacation rental, please click here.

 Enforcement efforts will focus on achieving long-term compliance with the Zoning Ordinance and recovery of unpaid Business License and Transient Occupancy Tax (TOT).
 Concerns regarding potentially unlawful short-term vacation rentals or home sharing operations should be directed to the City's code enforcement staff by either visiting the Building and Zoning Code Violations web page or calling the "Request for Investigation" hotline at (805) 897-2676.